Dear Landlord

 "Dear Landlord" is a song by American singer-songwriter Bob Dylan.
 It was recorded on November 29, 1967, at Columbia Recording Studios, Nashville, produced by Bob Johnston.
 The song was released on Dylan's album John Wesley Harding on December 27, 1967.
-It is a piano blues that has been interpeted as an address to his then-manager Albert Grossman.
+It is a piano blues that has been interpreted as an address to his then-manager Albert Grossman.

 Background and recording

 The song is a piano blues and was Dylan's first piano song since "Ballad of a Thin Man" (1965).
 It was recorded on November 29, 1967, at Columbia Recording Studios, Nashville, produced by Bob Johnston, and was the last song recorded for John Wesley Harding.
 It was released as the seventh track on the album, on December 27, 1967.

 Composition and lyrical interpretation

 The song's lyric "Please don't put a price on my soul" has been interpreted as a plea to his manager Albert Grossman, who was also his landlord at the time, or perhaps to his audience.
-In 1971, Dylan said that he did not have Grossman in mind when composing the song, but "only later when people ponted out that the song may have been written for Grossman I thought it could have been ... it's an abstact song."
+In 1971, Dylan said that he did not have Grossman in mind when composing the song, but "only later when people pointed out that the song may have been written for Grossman I thought it could have been ... it's an abstract song."
 Music academic Mike Jones regards the song as a "warning to Grossman from Dylan that he should not be underestimated".
 Dylan biographer Anthony Scaduto had suggested that the track was Dylan's mind addressing his body.